 Extra Loop through Sperlonga On the coast, just below Fondi and Itri, lies beautiful Sperlonga, a whitewashed village on a headland surrounded by sandy beaches.
-It's famous not only for its nice medieval town centre and beautiful beaches, but above all for the nearby villa of the Roman Emporor Tiberius and the museum with the enormous marble statues depicting the story of Ulysses.
+It's famous not only for its nice medieval town centre and beautiful heaches, but above all for the nearby villa of the Roman Emporor Tiberius and the museum with the enormous marble statues depicting the story of Ulysses.
 It's possible to walk here, but another option is to book just an extra day of relax - and walk along the beach to Tiberius' villa.
-You can easily reach Sperlonga from Fondi or Itri for a day trip - or you might want to stay overnight in a hotel in Sperlonga for 2 nights, right on the beach, to allow more time in Sperlonga, also for a nice dinner there.
-In that case we can organise a transfer.
-Accommodation: Sperlonga - Hotel Total walking distance: 21 km.
+You can easily reach Sperlonga from Fondi for a day trip.
+Or in case you might want some more time - also to relax - you might consider to stay overnight in a hotel in Sperlonga for 2 nights.
+Accommodation: Sperlonga - Hotel\\\ Total walking distance: 21 km.
 Approx. walking time: 5,5 h. + sightseeing time Day 10 - Along Roman Fondi to medieval Itri After breakfast you start today's walk with a descent into the city of Fondi.
 You'll definitely need some time to look around in its Roman town centre and visit the small museum on the Via Francigena.
 Your walk then continues through the plain, roughly following the traces of the Via Appia.
 After a busy section, your route will bring you into the mountains again, and here you'll be following one of the most beautiful stretches of the Via Appia.
 The final destination for today is the medieval town of Itri, dominated by its big castle.
 You'll settle in a nice B&B in the town centre, and have the time to look around in the old town.
 The area is known for the good quality of its table olives, so try some with your aperitivo.
 There is a good choice of nice restaurants for tonight.
 Accommodation: Itri, B&B Total walking distance: 15 km.
 Approx. walking time: 4 h.
 Ascent & descent: + 300 m./- 150 m.
 N.B.
 You can also skip Itri and walk directly to Gaeta.
-Day 11 - From Itri down to the coast at Gaeta or Formia

-Today is the last day of this stage, which will bring you from the town of Itri down to the sea.
+Day 11 - From Itri down to the coast at Gaeta or Formia Today is the last day of this stage, which will bring you from the town of Itri down to the sea.
 The shortest route will bring you down directly from Itri to Formia, a main hub on the railway line between Naples and Rome - but we recommend to make a detour and visit the beautiful town of Gaeta as well (and possibly book an extra night here!).
 Gaeta is a beautiful medieval town, dominated by a grand castle and which offers also beautiful walking through the nature reserve of Monte Orlando, not only rewarding for its great views over the Mediterranean, but also for its Roman vestiges.
 Also Formia, although it does not look attractive from the outside, has a very interesting centre, built on Roman foundations.
 You'll have the choice to either stay in Formia or Gaeta for tonight.
-Accommodation: Formia/Gaeta, Hotel/ (many options possible) Total walking distance: 15-25 km.
+Accommodation: Formia/Gaeta, Hotel\\\/\\\\ (many options possible) Total walking distance: 15-25 km.
 Approx. walking time: 4-7 h.
 Ascent & descent: + 50 (250) m./- 200 (400) m.
 Day 12 - Departure End of the tour.
 From Formia you can take the train back to Rome (or travel on to other destinations).